digideskio/cpd/README.md

 The ability to login with email was done by following examples in the [WP Email Login](https://wordpress.org/plugins/wp-email-login/) plugin by [Beau Lebans](https://profiles.wordpress.org/beaulebens/), [r-a-y](https://profiles.wordpress.org/r-a-y/) and [andykillen](https://profiles.wordpress.org/andykillen/).

+To update the plugin directly from GitHub we use the awesome [WordPress GitHub Plugin Updator](https://github.com/radishconcepts/WordPress-GitHub-Plugin-Updater) by [Radish Concepts](http://www.radishconcepts.com/) - licenced under the GPLv2 licence.
+We also borrowed heavily from this to allow the associated CPD theme(s) to be updated directly from GitHub also.

 ## Version Control

 Here are all the great features that have been implemented so far!